FCC Won't Punish Stephen Colbert For Controversial Trump Insult

 Hey BeauHD (Score:1)

-Shouldn't be punishable anyway (Score:2)
+Shouldn't be punishable anyway (Score:3)

 He didn't harm anyone, it wasn't hate speech, he just made a crude unfunny joke.
 If people think that's fine, it's fine.
 If they think he's an idiot, they should ask their network to fire him.
 If they think he's a hypocrite (as I do) they don't need to watch him.
 Save legal enforcement for serious things.